We strive to

 Be experts in structural dynamics, aeroelasticity, and related topics

-Dedicate 40 hours a week (on average) to the assigned research tasks
+Dedicate 40 hours a week (on average) to the assigned research tasks, including scholarly writing

 Visiting researchers are expected to

-Meet the expectations for their appropriate career stage as listed above
+Meet the expectations for their appropriate career stage listed above

 Secure funding from their home institution or other external sponsors to support their visit